zengelan/eks-workshop/content/020_prerequisites/environment.md

 Execute the following command and enter the information from the user information.

 {{% notice warning %}}
-As Default Region, please use the region assigned to you by the instructor
+As Default Region, please use `us-east-1`
 {{% /notice %}}

 Enter the following information when prompted for it: